core-wg/resource-directory/draft-ietf-core-resource-directory.md

 Resource Directory (RD) is used as a repository for Web Links {{RFC5988}}
 about resources hosted on other web servers, which are called endpoints (EP).
-An endpoint is a web server associated with a scheme, IP address and port (called Context), thus a physical node may host one or more endpoints.
-The RD implements a set of REST interfaces for endpoints to register and maintain sets of Web Links (called resource directory registration entries), and for clients to lookup resources from the RD or maintain groups.
+An endpoint is a web server associated with a scheme, IP address and port, thus a physical node may host one or more endpoints.
+The
+RD implements a set of REST interfaces for endpoints to register and maintain sets of Web Links (called resource directory registration entries), and for clients to lookup resources from the RD or maintain groups.
 Endpoints themselves can